jcdavison/lookingtolunch/README.md

 #### TODO

-- configure spring
-- create a service that builds a chat room for each user that invited lunchers enter
+- create a service that builds a chat room for each user that invited lunchers enter, structure the firebase data correctly

 SPECS